Does this sound oddly familiar?

-How many of us allow ourselves to be overworked, and then wonder why we are feeling stressed and overwhelmed?
-Who can actually give 110%, 100% of the time because batteries always run out of juice at some point (even the rechargeable ones!)
+How many times are you going to allow yourself to be overworked, and then wonder why you are feeling stressed and overwhelmed?
+Not even the Energizer Bunny can give 110%, 100% of the time because batteries always run out of juice at some point (even the rechargeable ones!)

-Now usually, we propel ourselves into our work either because we love it, we are demanded of it, or we are burying ourselves in it to avoid a larger issue.
+Now usually, when we propel ourselves into our work either it’s because we love it, we are demanded of it, or we are burying ourselves in it to avoid a larger issue.

 This can easily straddle the line between life fulfillment and drainage.